Attention 2016 Graduating Students!

-- Start figuring out what you want to wear to Commencement.
-Proper Commencement attire
+- Please consider what you want to wear to commencement.
+Proper commencement attire

-their mortar boards as indicated by the actions of the Vice President and Dean of
+the actions of the Vice President and Dean of the College.

 - For undergraduates, the Writing Center invites submissions of Core 10 essays for consideration

-Read more about the Laney award and how to submit (PDF).
+Read more about the Laney Award and how to submit.
 Submissions are due by Monday, April 25.